Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 Bottom-Line: A basic, frill-free dog carrier that’s ideal for dogs weighing 10-15 pounds.

-Why Do You Need a Dog Carrier?
+Why Do You Need a Dog-Carrying Backpack?

 Older dogs may not be up for the long hikes they used to enjoy.
 Using a hiking backpack for dogs will give them a well-deserved break and still allow them to join their favorite adventures.